lyndskg/JSON-Record-Organizer/README.md

 should exit with code 2, while if the input file is not found, your solution should exit with code 1.
 Empty lines in the input file should be ignored rather than treated as invalid input.

-### Hint
-Use a data structure that maintains a sorted data set and memory efficient.

-# ECL-Coding-Challenge
-# JSON-Record-Organizer
-# JSON-Record-Organizer